moineco/geoeconomics/README.md

-# Lecture Notes on Geoeconomics with R and Python
+# Lecture Notes on Human Geography with R